 A kilovolt (short for "kilo electron-volt" and abbreviated keV) is another convenient unit.
-The frequency of a 1-keV X ray is about 10 hertz, a very large number.
+The frequency of a 1-keV X ray is about 1018 hertz, a very large number.
 The wavelength, then, must be a very small number.
-And it is: a 1-keV X ray has a wavelength of about 12 angstroms, or 1.2×10-9 meters.
+And it is: a 1-keV X ray has a wavelength of about 12 angstroms, or 1.2×10^{-9} meters.
 These extremes in size make the use of wavelengths or frequencies clumsy when applied to X rays.
-Astronomers use energy units because a fundamental relationship exists between frequency, and energy: the energy is proportional to the frequency.
-Wavelength and frequency are always related: if the wavelength is large, then the frequency is low.
-In other words, if the distance between the peaks of two ripples is large, then the complete wave will take a long time to pass by an observer, so few waves will pass the observer in a specified amount of time.
-If the distance between two ripples is small, many waves will pass the observer in the same amount of time.
+Astronomers use energy units because a fundamental relationship exists between frequency, and energy: the energy is proportional to the frequency.10 Wavelength and frequency are always related: if the wavelength is large, then the frequency is low.
+In other words, if the distance between the peaks of two ripples is large, then the complete wave will take a long time to pass by an observer, so few waves will pass the observer in the same amount of time.

 What is the importance of wavelength and frequency?
 Both quantities are used to describes waves.
 The two quantities are complementary, so it does not matter which one is used, which means the choice can be made solely for convenience.
 The two quantities can be described as the equivalent of yin and yang for wave physics.
 If you multiply the wavelength of a wave of light by its frequency, the result is the same number regardless of the values for wavelength and frequency.
 That number, written "c" in physics, is the speed of light.
-The value of c, 29,979,245,800 centimeters per second (written 2.99792458×10 cm per sec), is a constant of physics.
+The value of c, 29,979,245,800 centimeters per second (written 2.99792458×1010 cm per sec),11 is a constant of physics.
 Regardless of where you are in the universe, you'll measure the same number for the speed of light.